 - Check the downloads page and make sure this version matches the latest version listed

-You will want to change this name to something most useful, especially if you plan on using multiple Raspberry Pis with VuePilot as you cannot have two devices with the same name.
+Your new Raspberry Pi will have a default machine name of “raspberrypi”.
+You will want to change this to something more descriptive and if you intend on using multiple devices it will be required as you cannot have two devices with the same name.

 See “Managing Machine Names” for more information